PTwr/WoT_Vanillifer/README.md

 Most of the time you'll be able to just copy it to new mod directory after update without waiting for new release.

 # Releases
-Releases will be published on GitHub in this repository, and on (WGMods)[https://wgmods.net] under [PTwr of NA server](https://worldoftanks.com/en/community/accounts/1000608918-PTwr/) [WGMods account](https://wgmods.net/search/?owner=318781).
+Releases will be published on GitHub in this repository, and on [official WGMods portal](https://wgmods.net) under [PTwr of NA server](https://worldoftanks.com/en/community/accounts/1000608918-PTwr/) [WGMods account](https://wgmods.net/search/?owner=318781).

 Checksums will be attached to release notes